shauray8/cutlass_q8gemm/README.md

 # cutlass Q8 GEMM
 PyTorch fp8 precision gemm lib w/ cutlass, this is inspired by aredden/torch-cublas-hgemm transfering its HGEMM to cutlass and get FP8 GEMM working with cutlass

+figure out how to get nf4 linear layers to cutlass